 Chai is most commonly known to be a blend of warm spices steeped with black tea.
 The spices that make up a chai blend typically include some or all of the following:

-The word “dirty” in reference to coffee shop drinks simply means adding a shot of espresso.
+The word “dirty” in reference to coffee shop drinks just means adding a shot of espresso.
 In a previous life (namely, college) I was known to add a shot of espresso to my iced coffee sometimes but gone are the days when I caffeinate to that level.
-Chai lattes seem to be the most popular drink to “dirty” so often times this flavor combo makes its way into recipes too.
+Chai lattes seem to be the most popular drink to “dirty” so often times this flavor combo makes its way into recipes too!

 Using Instant Espresso Powder in Baking

-In recent months, I’ve seen a few other bloggers post recipes using this Delallo Foods Instant Espresso Powder (affiliate link) and had been wanting to order some for myself because it’s hard to find in stores.
+I’ve seen a few other bloggers post recipes using this Delallo Foods Instant Espresso Powder (affiliate link) and had been wanting to order some for myself because it’s hard to find in stores.
 From there, my dirty chai spice blend was born.

 The cool thing about this powder is that it’s perfect for baking and incorporating into your favorite recipes for a strong, roast-y coffee flavor, no espresso machine required.
 You don’t even have to add water to it before using.
 Some of the recipes I saw this used in are totally drool-worthy like these 6 Ingredient Espresso Brownies and this Banana Bread with Espresso Glaze.